Neonatal Hypoglycemia (Low Blood Sugar) and Birth Injury

 General Treatments for Neonatal Hypoglycemia

 Infants with low blood glucose levels will need to receive extra feedings with breast milk or formula.
-Babies who are breast-fed may need to receive extra formula until the mother is able to produce enough breast milk.
+Babies who are breast-fed may need to receive supplemental formula until the mother is able to produce enough breast milk.
 The baby may additionally need a sugar solution (glucose) given through a vein (through an IV) if he or she is unable to feed by mouth, or if the glucose level is very low.

 Treatment will be continued for a few hours or days to a week, or until the baby can maintain normal glucose levels.
 Babies who were born early, have an infection, or were born at a low weight may need to be treated for a longer period of time.